Izuria/Izuria.github.io/README.md

 ---

 ### **1. Getting Started**
 If you don't know any Markdown knowledge or are wanting to refresh on your Markdown skills, this [tutorial][tutorial] will help.

-Andrew Etter
+Andrew Etter talks about Markdown, saying that it's an easy to learn markup language

 To begin, you want to have a GitHub account.
 GitHub is a code hosting website that uses a Distributed Version Control System (DVCS), where each developer can have their own repository and synchronize with each other.
 It helps track changes, carries metadata and maintains history for potential roll-backs to a past state.

 Andrew Etter says that DVCS have better performance compared to other VCS, allows for offline work, and are superior for concurrent work on the same file.

-//GitHub is special in a way in which all of the data is distributed through a central server (GitHub's server).

-If you do not have an account yet, you can click here to redirect you to the registration page.
+If you do not have a GitHub account yet, you can click here to redirect you to the registration page.

 ### **2. Creating a repository**